httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Digest` is calculated on the enclosed payload, which corresponds to the patch document.

-The response `Digest` is computed on the complete representation of the patched resource.
+The response `Digest` field-value is computed on the complete representation of the patched resource.

 Request: